 The January 6 insurrection wasn’t explicitly billed as a Second Amendment event.
 But the specter of guns was everywhere: on the flags flown by rioters, in the insurrectionist theory they espoused, and the tactical gear they donned.
 And in some cases, despite Washington, D.C.’s unusually strict gun laws, which require firearms to be registered with local police, the Trump supporters who gathered at the U.S. Capitol were armed.

-As of now, at least nine people have been hit with illegal gun possession charges stemming from the riot, according to an analysis of arrest records and court documents.
+As of now, at least 13 people have been hit with illegal gun possession charges stemming from the riot, according to an analysis of arrest records and court documents.
 Two of them were detained after police noticed a bulge under their clothing.
 Three people were arrested the night before the riot.
 Another person, Proud Boys’ leader Enrique Tarrio, was found in possession of two large-capacity magazines when police arrested him for another crime on January 4.
 Because Tarrio planned on going to the rally, we included him in our tally.

 But these are only the people who were caught with guns that day.
 We’ll never know how many people brought weapons with them to President Trump’s speech, and onward to the Capitol.
 Perhaps cognizant of the penalty for carrying a gun without a license in the District — up to five years in prison — only a few felt comfortable enough to display them.
 One rioter flashed his handgun at a group of journalists, a moment captured by a Vice reporter.

 More gun charges may be coming.
 We’ll be tracking them here.

 Henry “Enrique” Tarrio, 36, of Florida, was arrested at a Washington, D.C., hotel on January 4, 2021, for burning a Black Lives Matter flag he stole from a Black church last month.
 Metropolitan Police Department officers serving the warrant found him in possession of two AR-15/M4-compatible 30-round magazines branded with the Proud Boys insignia.